mathigon/textbooks/content/euclidean-geometry/content.md

     x-video(src="https://storage.googleapis.com/mathigon-videos/crane.mp4" poster="images/crane.jpg" width=400 height=400 controls)

 ::: column.grow
-{.step.active(data-t=0)} You just need a quadratic sheet of paper.
+{.step.active(data-t=0)} You just need a square sheet of paper.
 To start, fold the sheet along its two diagonals.

 {.step(data-t=16)} Next, fold it along its horizontal and vertical centers – but in the opposite direction.